 - Big Bad: It's the iconic Titan that quite literally kicks off the plot by breaching Wall Maria.
 But this ends up being Subverted.
 He's actually just a lackey for an unknown group, and Ymir even refers to him as a "small fry" while claiming killing him won't accomplish a thing.

 - Bizarre Alien Biology: He's somehow able to access the contents of his stomach while transformed, allowing him to steal and equip the gear of a soldier by swallowing him whole.
 Likewise, he's able to swallow Ymir whole and later emerge from his Titan form carrying her in his arms.

 - Body Horror: A 60-meter tall skinless horror, with a disproportionate body.

 - Clipped Wing Angel: Surprisingly enough, when actually facing human soldiers the Colossal Titan is much weaker than regular Titans.
 Its massive size makes it one enormous target, too slow to catch the agile human soldiers and left with little option but to hunker down and protect itself with steam.

 - Co-Dragons: With the Armored Titan, as the two work together to carry out the destruction of the Walls.

-- Disc One Final Boss: Presents the greatest threat in the series, until his true identity is revealed.
-Then, it's pretty clear he's merely a lackey and whatever is coming next probably won't be good for humanity.
+- Disc One Final Boss: Presents the greatest threat in the series, until its true identity is revealed.
+Then, it's pretty clear it's merely a lackey and whatever is coming next probably won't be good for humanity.

 - The Dreaded: The largest Titan ever seen, and the only one capable of breaking the Outer Walls.
 The possibility that it can reappear at any time and break down the rest of the Walls is a constant source of dread for humanity.